 - The project has reasonable rigor and scope to merit Honors credit for course.

-6. The Honors College will notify students via their FGCU email if their Contract Proposal is approved.
-If a proposal requires revision prior to approval, the faculty member reviewing the proposal will email the student and sponsoring faculty member with details and a new deadline for revision.
+- The Honors College will notify you and the student via email if the Honors Contract Proposal is approved.
+If a Proposal requires revision prior to approval, the Honors College office will email you and the Honors student with details and a new deadline for revision.

-7. At the conclusion of the semester, the Honors College will contact the sponsoring faculty member requesting that he or she directly email the Honors College to confirm if the student has successfully completed the Honors Contract.
+- At the conclusion of the semester, the Honors College will send out an e-mail requesting confirmation that the Honors student successfully completed the Honors Contract.